Turmag/turmag-eslint-config/README.md

 ```
 yarn add -D eslint@^9.15 turmag-eslint-config
 ```
-2. Create eslint.config.js in your project root.
+2. Create `eslint.config.js` in your project root.
-3. In eslint.config.js:
+3. In `eslint.config.js`:
-* Import config  turmag-eslint-config
+* Import config from turmag-eslint-config

 ```
-import config from 'turmag-eslint-config';
+import config from `'turmag-eslint-config'`;
 ```
 * Use this config with your optional rules: